smart-data-models/dataModel.Transportation/Vehicle/doc/spec_IT.md

       x-ngsi:
         type: GeoProperty
     mileageFromOdometer:
-      description: 'The total distance travelled by the particular vehicle since its initial production, as read from its odometer'
+      description: The total distance travelled by the particular vehicle since its initial production, as read from its odometer
       type: number
       x-ngsi:
         model: https://schema.org/mileageFromOdometer